 Web scraping itself is not necessarily illegal, but the legality of web scraping activities depends on various factors, including the website’s terms of service, the content being scraped, and the jurisdiction in which you are operating.

-So, we advise you to read the Google’s terms of service before scraping.
+So, we advise you to read Google’s terms of service before scraping.
 It’s also important to learn the laws and rules of your country.
-And the personal privacy data is generally protected by laws in most countries.
-Another point that you should pay attention is your data usage, some commercial or profitable purpose are not allowed.
+And personal privacy data is generally protected by laws in most countries.
+Another point that you should pay attention to is your data usage, some commercial or profitable purposes are not allowed.

 In summary, scraping data from Google search results is not illegal, but you should pay attention according to your own situation.
-You can read the web scraping legacy article to learn more about this question.
+You can read is web scraping legal article to learn more about this question.

 What data can you get from Google search results